There was the Way and only the Way.

 A dent here, a faint whir of machinery there, as ancient as it was familiar; like and unlike anything she’d ever heard, seen or known.

 It felt like a primal memory.
-A racial memory, an old shiver along the surface of her brain.
+A tribal memory, an old shiver along the surface of her brain.

 There was something alive in there.
 She knew this as well as she knew herself, her hands, her history, though she could neither see, hear or smell anything.
 She was certain of it.